JoanSchi/custom_sliver/README.md

-## SliverLayers, with SliverMaintainPadding and SliverClipRRect
+## SliverLayers with SliverMaintainPadding and SliverClipRRect

 ```Dart
 class SliverLayerBuilderExample extends StatelessWidget {